 Managing Medical Debt Through Chapter 7 or 13 Bankruptcy

-When deciding which type of bankruptcy to file under, the help of an experienced bankruptcy lawyer is crucial.
+When deciding which type of bankruptcy to file under, the help of an experienced bankruptcy lawyer in Louisville, KY is crucial.
 That being said, below is a brief rundown of both types.

 The quickest and most common form of bankruptcy is Chapter 7, also known as liquidation bankruptcy.
 Under Chapter 7, you have the opportunity to sell off assets and property in order to repay your debt.